Terradue/DotNetOpenSearch/README.md

 ## TODO

 * Specialize The OpenSearchResult with an interface
-* Wrap SyndicationFeed with a class implemneting the OpenSearchResult Interface
+* Wrap SyndicationFeed with a class implementing the OpenSearchResult Interface
 * Testing!

 ## Copyright and License